Is Red Logo Right for Your Brand?

-Contrary to popular belief, you don’t need to be a talented designer to create effective and beautiful logo designs.
-With the availability of online logo maker tools, creating a logo that will become your brand identity and convey its message is becoming increasingly easy.
+Contrary to popular belief, you don’t need to be a talented designer to create an effective and beautiful logo design.
+With the availability of online logo maker tools, you can easily design a logo that will become your brand identity and convey its message.

 We’ve collected 17 actionable tips for those of you, who have ventured to create a company logo.
 From the moment you choose a logo style to the moment your icon is shining on the billboards, our practical logo design tips will guide you on your way.

 Thus, if you're ready to take this rewarding process into your own hands, let's dive right in!

 A good logo can help a company as much as a bad logo can hurt it.
 Why else would the largest brands spend thousands of dollars on logo design?

 Take NYC (2007) and BBC (1997) logos, for example.
 The two are among the most expensive logo redesigns with a budget of $16 million and $1.8 million respectively.
 These companies have certainly realized the power of a good logo.